MightyJoeW/getScriptOrDieTryin/content/blog/2017 Year-in-Review—Risking-it-all-to-Become-a-Developer/index.md

 If you maybe feel too old to pursue something new, I’ve met and seen stories from many people who are so happy to have pursued a new career later in life.
 No matter what, keep moving forward and work hard!

-<em>If you have any thoughts, comments or questions, feel free to comment below or <a href="https://www.linkedin.com/in/josephmwarren/" target="_blank" rel="noopener">connect with me on LinkedIn.</a></em>
+<em>Leave a comment below if you have any thoughts, comments, or questions.
+Also, feel free to <a href="https://www.linkedin.com/in/josephmwarren/" target="_blank" rel="noopener noreferrer">connect with me on LinkedIn</a>.</em>